aisk/vox/docs/middleware.md

 }
 ```

-The `res.Body` should write to response HTTP body, if someone opened your website, you should see the string you wrote.
+The `res.Body` will be written to the response HTTP body.
+If someone opens your website, they should see the string you wrote.

-## Middleware for pre/post-process
+## Middleware for pre/post-processing

-There is an example for do something like record the current time, and call the next middlewares, and modify the response, wrote the whole processing time for current request to the HTTP header.
+Here is an example of a middleware that records the current time, calls the next middleware, and then modifies the response to include the total processing time for the current request in the HTTP header.

-Please notice the `ctx.Next()`, in this call, the execution will be moved to next middlewares in chain, and when they finished, `ctx.Next()` will be returned.
+Please notice the `ctx.Next()` call.
+This call moves the execution to the next middleware in the chain.
+When the next middleware finishes, `ctx.Next()` will return.

-The `ctx.Next()` takes no argument, and do have no return. or input or output should via the request/response/context or global variables if you like.
+The `ctx.Next()` function takes no arguments and has no return value.
+Input and output should be handled through the `Request`, `Response`, and `Context` objects, or through global variables if you prefer.

 ```go
 func(ctx *vox.Context, req *vox.Request, res *vox.Response) {